petersktang/RealmIGListKit/README.md

 Setup a handler store which registers all sections within the same Collection View that needs to have data reflected at the same time.
 Create a handler for each of these groups to manage both the snapshot(solution to problem 1) with a consolidated batch update block.

 # Reference
-Adopt the randomizer logic from the below https://github.com/RxSwiftCommunity/RxRealmDataSources
+Adopt the randomizer logic from https://github.com/RxSwiftCommunity/RxRealmDataSources